MrNaruko/Weather-Dreams/README.md

 The license for "Weather-Dreams 0.1.0" is "Apache License 2.0".
 The licenses for third-party libraries and other dependencies are detailed separately in "Weather-Dreams 0.1.0/LICENSE.txt".

+## Release
+Please download the latest version from the release page.<br>
+URL:

 ## Overview
 This project is an application that uses AI to create drawings based on weather data from various cities.<br>
 Users can input weather information from different cities and enjoy the generated artwork.